Langelo09/Ab-InBev-Challenge/README.md

-# Fx Rate Currencies App - Ab-InBev Challenge
+# Fx Rate Currencies App - Challenge

 ## Interface that displays a summary of the fx rates of the Euro against other currencies.